 - The injectable flu vaccine, which is an ‘inactivated’ vaccine, is recommended for everyone over 6 months of age.
 It has been studied extensively in people with MS and is considered quite safe.
-The injectable flu vaccine may be taken by people who are taking an interferon medication, glatiramer acetate, mitoxantrone, natalizumab, or fingolimod.
-However it is not yet known whether the vaccine is as effective for those talking natalizumab or fingolimod.
+The injectable flu vaccine may be taken by people who are taking an interferon medication, glatiramer acetate, mitoxantrone, natalizumab, fingolimod, teriflunomide, or dimethyl fumarate.
+Although there were early concerns that the vaccine might not be as effective in people taking natalizumab or fingolimod, data (Vagberg et al., 2012; Mehling et al., 2011) suggest that people taking those medications do mount an effective immune response to the vaccine.
+A recent study (Bar-Or et al., 2013) also confirmed the effectiveness of the vaccine in people taking teriflunomide.
+No similar study has been done to date with dimethyl fumarate; however, there is nothing about its mechanism of action that would interfere with the efficacy of the vaccine.

 - People who are experiencing a serious relapse that affects their ability to carry out activities of daily living should defer vaccination until 4-6 weeks after the onset of the relapse.